 This is where Essential Data can provide assistance; our teams of technical writers are well-equipped to make their technical documentation experience meet your plans and goals.
 Tell us what you hope to see, and we will work closely with you through every step of the process.

-We want you to feel that you have been heard and understood, and it is our guarantee that you will have a resulting piece of top-notch documentation, knowing that Essential Data was a perfect fit.
+We want you to feel that you have been heard and understood; It is our guarantee that you will have a resulting piece of top-notch documentation, knowing that Essential Data was a perfect fit.

 Written by Will Boswell